Subchapter 5. Electrical Safety Orders

 (C) Disconnecting Means.
 A device, or group of devices, or other means whereby the conductors of a circuit can be disconnected from their source of supply.

 (D) Disconnecting (or Isolating) Switch (Disconnector, Isolator).
-A switch intended for isolating an electric circuit from the source of power.
+A mechanical switching device used for isolating a circuit or equipment from a source of power.
 It has no interrupting rating and is intended to be operated only after the circuit has been opened by some other means.

 (E) Interrupter Switch.
 A switch, capable of making, carrying, and interrupting specified currents.